everydayrain/christopherbauer.org/_posts/2024-11-14-templates.md

 I next used a little trial and error to follow Mayfly277's instructions on modifying config.auto.pkrvars.hcl.
 Mayfly277 says "*The config.auto.pkrvars.hcl file will contain all the informations [sic] needed by packer to contact the proxmox api.*"  To interpret that a bit, I changed the following in the file:

-- "proxmox_url" -> I set this to the gateway of GOAD LAN `192.168.2.1:8006` so that it'd be translated by NAT to Proxmox as we completed in [step I](https://christopherbauer.org/2024/11/08/GOAD-networking.html)
+- "proxmox_url" -> I set this to the gateway of GOAD LAN `192.168.2.1:8006` so that it'd be translated by NAT to Proxmox as we completed in [part 1](https://christopherbauer.org/2024/11/08/GOAD-networking.html)
 - "proxmox_username" -> change this to the user you created above
 - "proxmox_password" -> change this to the user you created above
-- "proxmox_node" -> the name of my home Proxmox node
+- "proxmox_node" -> changed to the name of the home Proxmox node
 - "proxmox_vm_storage" -> storage for the machines you'll create

-### Creating Custom Isos for the Template
+### Creating Custom ISOs for the Template
-For this step we'll create an iso file for use with the template through a custom script that is located in the GOAD repository on the provisioner machine.
+For this step we'll create an ISO file for use with the template through a custom script that is located in the GOAD repository on the provisioner machine.
 ```
 cd /root/GOAD/packer/proxmox/
 ```